jonnyhoeven/workshop/README.md

 Press the `sync` button to sync the application with your forked repository.
 Your cat app is now deployed using ArgoCD.

-### ArgoCD can DevOps itself
+### ArgoCD can GitOps itself

 We just deployed the cat app using ArgoCD, but we still needed Kubectl to apply the application.
-ArgoCD can also manage itself using DevOps.
+ArgoCD can also manage itself using GitOps.

-::: info Setup ArgoCD using DevOps
+::: info Setup ArgoCD using GitOps
-Open the [argocd.Application](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to your forked repository.
+Open the [argocd.Application manifest file](/namespace/argocd/application/argocd.Application.yaml) and change `repoURL` to your forked repository.

 ```yaml